-- The high-pressure fuel lines are constantly charged with high pressure. - The internal pressures of the high-pressure fuel lines are higher than other types of fuel system. - The high-pressure fuel lines are formed to shape and then strengthened by a special process.
+- The high-pressure fuel lines are constantly charged with high pressure while the engine is in operation and up to 10 minutes after the engine has stopped. - The internal pressures of the high-pressure fuel lines are higher than other types of fuel system. - The high-pressure fuel lines are formed to shape and then strengthened by a special process.

 Do not step on the high-pressure fuel lines.
-Do not deflect the high-pressure fuel lines.
+Do not deform the high-pressure fuel lines.
 Do not bend or strike the high-pressure fuel lines.
 Deformation or damage of the high-pressure fuel lines may cause a point of weakness and potential failure.

 Do not check the high-pressure fuel lines with the engine or the starting motor in operation.
-After the engine has stopped, you must wait for 10 minutes in order to allow the fuel pressure to be purged from the high-pressure fuel lines before any service or repair is performed on the engine fuel lines.
+After the engine has stopped, you must wait for 10 minutes to allow the fuel pressure to be purged from the high-pressure fuel lines before any service or repair is performed on the engine fuel lines.
 The 10 minute wait will also allow static charge to dissipate from the low-pressure fuel system.

-Do not loosen the high-pressure fuel lines in order to remove air from the fuel system.
+Do not loosen the high-pressure fuel lines to remove air from the fuel system.
 This procedure is not required.

 Visually inspect the high-pressure fuel lines before the engine is started.
-This inspection should be each day.
+This inspection should be performed each day.

-If you inspect the engine in operation, always use the proper inspection procedure in order to avoid a fluid penetration hazard.
+If the engine is inspected whilst in operation, always use the correct inspection procedure to avoid a fluid penetration hazard.
 Refer to Operation and Maintenance Manual, "General hazard Information".

 - Inspect the high-pressure fuel lines for damage, deformation, a nick, a cut, a crease, or a dent. - Do not operate the engine with a fuel leak.
-If there is a leak, do not tighten the connection in order to stop the leak.
+If there is a leak, do not tighten the connection, to stop the leak.
 The connection must only be tightened to the recommended torque.
-Refer to Disassembly and Assembly, "Fuel injection lines Remove and Fuel injection lines Install". - If the high-pressure fuel lines are torqued correctly and the high-pressure fuel lines are leaking, the high-pressure fuel lines must be replaced. - Ensure that all clips on the high-pressure fuel lines are in place.
-Do not operate the engine with clips that are damaged, missing, or loose. - Do not attach any other item to the high-pressure fuel lines. - Loosened high-pressure fuel lines must be replaced.
-Also removed high-pressure fuel lines must be replaced.
-Refer to Disassembly and assembly manual, "Fuel Injection Lines - Install".
+Refer to Disassembly and Assembly, "Fuel injection lines - Remove and Fuel injection lines - Install". - If the high-pressure fuel lines are torqued correctly and the high-pressure fuel lines are leaking, the high-pressure fuel lines must be replaced. - Ensure that all clips on the high-pressure fuel lines are in place.
+Do not operate the engine with clips that are damaged, missing, or loose. - Do not attach any other item to the high-pressure fuel lines.

+Loosened high-pressure fuel lines must be replaced.
+High-pressure fuel lines that have been removed must be replaced.
+Refer to Disassembly and assembly manual, "Fuel Injection Lines -Install".